top of page

 Fast forward awhile...
 Our rigorous classical schooling seemed to be working well.
 Alina was reading 7th grade level books on her own at the age of 6 years old.
 Increasingly, I had to cajole her to do her math lessons, so I started incorporating more math games rather than worksheets.
 Alina was becoming increasingly resistant to writing, despite the fact that she had loved practicing writing back before we'd officially started homeschooling.

-But wasn't the purpose of schooling my daughter having her master her academics as young as possible?
+But wasn't the purpose of schooling to have my daughter master her academics as young as possible?

 Our Enthusiasm Was Dropping

-Even though I gave Alina lots of breaks and even though we were always done with school by lunch time, Alina's enthusiasm for school was waning.
-I was starting to have less fun with our homeschooling, since it was taking more and more creativity to get Alina to do her schoolwork without a struggle.
+Even though I gave Alina lots of breaks and even though we were always done with school by lunch time, Alina's enthusiasm for school was waning by age 6.
+I was having less enjoyment with our homeschooling, since it was taking more and more creativity to get Alina to do her schoolwork without a struggle.
 I trolled the internet for new worksheets, since Alina was no longer interested in the plethora of workbooks we already had.

 A Red Flag

-A year ago, my kids had their tricycle and scooter stolen.
+Then out of the blue, my kids' tricycle and scooter were stolen.
 As my kids struggled to understand the world that now seemed fearsome, they wanted to talk over and over again about what punishment the thieves would have for their misdeeds.
 Alina thought a just punishment would be for the thieves to have to do extra school work.
 A big red flag was waving at me.

 A Seed Is Planted

-Shortly before my kids' bikes were stolen, I had started reading A Thomas Jefferson Education.
-This book talks about the conveyer belt approach to schooling (which is the model used by the public school system and that which I was basing my own homeschool upon) as compared to leadership education.
+Shortly before my kids' bikes were stolen, I was reading A Thomas Jefferson Education.
+This book describes the conveyer belt approach to schooling (which is the model used by the public school system and that which I was basing my own homeschool upon) as compared to leadership education.

 Conveyor belt schooling seeks to teach children what to think, whereas leadership education seeks to teach kids how to think.
 A conveyor belt education wants to check off the boxes so that every child is taught the same things, whereas leadership education wants to help each child find their own unique mission.